-As once said by one of our favorite writers, "A goal without a plan is just a wish."
-(Antoine de Saint-Exupéry).
-Whether you're new to leading a team or a seasoned veteran, moving projects forward always start with the basics.
+As once said by one of our favorite writers, Antoine de Saint-Exupéry, "a goal without a plan is just a wish."
+Whether you're new to leading a team or a seasoned management veteran, moving projects forward always start with the basics.
 We have 5 tips that will help you guide you to move your team forward and get things.

 1. Be clear about goals